VeraCologne/LearningBlog/content/posts/2019-05-14-complicated-process.md

 We tried to model this on a big whiteboard.
 And it got complicated:
 ![Process Model](/images/posts/2019-05-14-model.jpg)

 I lost track of the discussion several times.
 I tried to ask questions to get back into the modelling a few times, but ultimately decided it's not useful.
 We have decided to be very strict about pairing this sprint, so if the 2 senior backend devs understand their model, I might be able to learn it while implementing?
-My team members weren't happy with that.
+My team mates weren't happy with that.

 Another *people problem* we have: I think I tend to ask for validation too much.
 I often get a reply telling me to decide for myself.
 Which is useful for learning, I guess, but difficult for me emotionally sometimes.
 Today it was the other way around: I was asked if I wanted to go through the process again in order for me to understand it better.
 I decided that this time-consuming action was not valuable enough for me, so I said no. The coworker who asked didn't like that answer.
 And he probably knows better and I would really learn from it, I just can't see the real benefit because of my lack of experience.
 But still, it's a bit hard to tell when I am supposed to decide for myself and when I should ask for advice instead of deciding.
 We'll work on that, I guess.